All About Tailors, Dressmakers, and Custom Sewers

 - Repair or replace defective garment parts such as pockets, zippers, snaps, buttons, and linings.

-Things a Tailor, Dressmaker, or Custom Sewer Should Know How to Do
+Skills Needed to be a Tailor, Dressmaker, or Custom Sewer

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.